willroberts/raven-shield-2020/SERVERS.md

 This will start the server attached to your current terminal window.
 In order to reliably keep the process running and restart it if it fails, create a `systemd` unit file based on the docs [here](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).

+Take note of your IP address and port number.

 ### Publishing Your Server

 Once the server is ready to go, you will need to visit the [SMClan forums](http://smclan.org/forum/42) and make a post requesting that Tony add your server (and port) to the OpenRVS server list.
+Share the IP address and port number, as well as the name of the server and a bit of information about it.